Shiva-Acharya-M/End_to_End-Projects/Netflix Movie Recommendation Engine/readme.md

 - Achieved stable performance across cross-validation folds
 - Demonstrated scalable recommendation modeling on 10M+ ratings

-💼 Business Impact
-A recommendation system like this can help streaming platforms such as Netflix to:
+💼 Business Impact: A recommendation system like this can help streaming platforms such as Netflix to:
 - Improve content discovery through personalization
 - Increase watch time and user engagement
 - Reduce decision fatigue for users